CraftyKoala/helm4home/README.md

 ### **PI** - Fit for raspberry PI
 As many home users I am running charts on a raspberry pi.
 Therefore the docker images used by these charts are able to run on `linux/arm(V7)`

+### **Single App**
+The charts always contain a single app and no stacks.
+Tough they can easily be used to build a stack.
+I'm using ansible to deploy the charts so it automatically builds a working environment in the cluster.

 ## Installation
 As usual with helm charts you can just clone the repo and run helm install.